Have you ever wondered how the rich invest? Well, look no further than seeing how the ~$42 billion Yale endowment fund invests its money.

-I thought her response was interesting because it somewhat parallels my own liquidity and desired return situation.
+I thought her response was interesting because it somewhat parallels my investment goals.
 More than 50% of my net worth is illiquid due to my long-term property investments, private equity/fund investments, and pre-tax retirement accounts such as my 401k, SEP IRA, and Rollover IRA.

 Who did Yale look towards first for absolute return strategies?
 Tom Steyer's Farallon Asset Management based right here in San Francisco.
-Tom Steyer received his bachelor's degree from Yale.
+Ex-presidential candidate, Tom Steyer received his bachelor's degree from Yale.

 In 1987 Steyer approached David Swensen, Yale's CIO, to manage a portion of Yale's endowment for no fee to prove himself.
 After Farallon's initial success, other college endowments followed Yale's example.
 By then, hedge funds were now charging 2% of assets under management and 20% of the profits.

 In 1990, over 70% of the Endowment was committed to U.S. stocks, bonds, and cash.
-Today, domestic marketable securities account for approximately 10% of the portfolio, while foreign equity, private equity, absolute return strategies, and real assets represent nearly nine-tenths of the Endowment.
+Today, domestic marketable securities account for less than 10% of the portfolio, while foreign equity, private equity, absolute return strategies, and real assets represent nearly nine-tenths of the Endowment.

 Alternative assets, by their very nature, tend to be less efficiently priced than traditional marketable securities, providing an opportunity to exploit market inefficiencies through active management.
 The Endowment's long time horizon is well suited to exploiting illiquid, less efficient markets such as venture capital, leveraged buyouts, oil and gas, timber, and real estate.